 We buy warranties for our phones, laptops, and even our smartwatches.
 Shouldn’t we prioritize a warranty for our most expensive gadget — our car?
 A car warranty provides peace of mind and unique protection beyond what car insurance can offer.
 Although they may seem similar, car warranties can cover mechanical breakdown and labor costs associated with those repairs.
 Think of a car warranty as an extra life for your vehicle.

 A manufacturer’s warranty is issued by a vehicle’s manufacturer and it covers certain parts of your car, but only for a limited time.
 Other names for a manufacturer's warranty include factory warranty, original warranty, and bumper-to-bumper warranty.
-Most manufacturers’ warranties are good for around three years or 36,000 miles.
+Most manufacturers’ warranties have a warranty period of around three years or 36,000 miles.
 These warranties typically give cars either a basic or a powertrain warranty.
-The basic warranty covers everything that is not considered normal wear and tear on the vehicle, including the following:
+The basic warranty covers defects, not normal wear and tear on the vehicle, including the following:

 While the basic plan covers these smaller issues, a powertrain warranty covers everything that makes the car move.
 Powertrain warranties generally last longer than the bumper-to-bumper warranty and can be as long as five years.
 Powertrain warranties include the following:

-An extended warranty is a contract stating that if certain parts of a vehicle break down, the warranty company will pay for the repairs.
-It is an added warranty beyond the normal manufacturer's warranty.
 There are several auto coverage options covered with extended vehicle warranties, including travel interruption, roadside service, wear and tear coverage, rental car reimbursement, seal and gasket coverage, and electronic equipment coverage.
-When purchasing an extended warranty for your vehicle, find a plan that covers all options listed above in addition to everything the manufacturer’s warranty covers.
+When purchasing an extended warranty for your vehicle, find a plan that covers all options listed above in addition to everything the factory warranty covers.

 The main difference between car warranty and car insurance is the kind of protection each offers.
 A warranty typically covers certain types of mechanical breakdowns, including parts and labor costs.
 It should not matter whether these repairs are due to manufacturing defects or due to issues with certain car parts.
 Additional mechanical breakdown coverage can by purchased as part of a car insurance policy.
-Car insurance, on the other hand, helps cover repairs for your vehicle if it's damaged in a collision, theft, fire, or a natural disaster.
+Car insurance, on the other hand, helps cover repairs for your car if it's damaged in a collision, theft, fire, or a natural disaster.